Lithium facts

 Prices

-A surge in lithium demand for use in electronics, electric vehicles and renewable energy storage led to a spike in spot carbonate prices up to US$24,000 per tonne in 2017.
-After a surplus of new lithium projects reached commercial production in 2017 and 2018, spot prices crashed to a low of US$12,000 per tonne by the end of 2018.
+A surge in lithium demand for use in electronics, EVs, and renewable energy storage pushed spot prices to US$24,000 per tonne in 2017.
+However, a surplus of new lithium projects reaching commercial production in 2017 and 2018 caused prices to decrease rapidly to US$12,000 per tonne by late 2018.

-The surplus was driven primarily by new spodumene mines being considered in Australia – two in 2017 and five more in 2018.
-Prices dropped further to US$7,300 per tonne by the end of 2019 and less than US$5,000 per tonne by the end of 2020.
+The oversupply was primarily fueled by the development of spodumene mines in Australia—two in 2017 and five in 2018.
+By the end of 2019, prices had fallen further to US$7,300 per tonne and by the close of 2020, they had dropped below US$5,000 per tonne.

 Recycling